 Once a Meet Template has been applied to a meet, when you click on any of that meet's four template subtabs under Meet Setup, you'll see a message saying the meet is linked to a Meet Template (along with the name of the template).

-If the Meet Template is not locked, you'll see a message like this one:
+If the Meet Template is not locked, you'll see a message similar to this one:

 If the Meet Template is locked, you won't be able to edit the any of the four subtabs, and you'll see a message like this one: